-Spokane Valley: Arrest made in slaying of US Sen. Tester’s nephew
+Arrest made in slaying of U.S. Sen. Tester’s nephew

 SPOKANE — A 22-year-old man has been arrested in the slaying of U.S. Sen. Jon Tester’s nephew after telling a friend in a recorded phone call that he did it because the nephew had abused a 17-year-old girl, authorities said Thursday.

-The Spokane County Sheriff’s Office said investigators arrested 22-year-old John A. Radavich on Thursday evening at an apartment in Spokane Valley for investigation of first-degree murder.
-It was not immediately clear if Radavich had an attorney or someone who could speak on his behalf.
-Radavich has been charged with first-degree murder, The Spokesman-Review newspaper reported.
+The Spokane County Sheriff’s Office said investigators arrested John A. Radavich, 22, on Thursday evening at an apartment in Spokane Valley for investigation of first-degree murder.

 Robert Tester, the 35-year-old nephew of the Democratic senator from Montana, was found dead last Sept.
 6, after his 8-year-old daughter reported witnessing part of the homicide.

-The girl had been sleeping in bed with her father when he was attacked, investigators said.
+“Detectives learned [Robert] Tester had a 17-year-old girlfriend who he assaulted the day before the murder,” the sheriff’s office wrote in a news release.
+“During the last week of 2016, detectives received information from a friend of Radavich.
+The friend stated Radavich confessed to killing Tester during a phone call he had recorded and provided a copy of the call to detectives.”

 Most Read Stories